mohanmca/cassandra_playground/Cassandra_Datastax_210_Anki.md

 Token                  : (invoke with -T/--tokens to see all 256 tokens)
 ```

-## Nodetool compaction-history - what are all the fields and output?
+## (Section: DS210) -  Nodetool compaction-history - what are all the fields and output?

 ```
 root@c1bf4c2d5378:/# nodetool compactionhistory